-But safety and operations don’t have to be mutually exclusive.
+But operations and safety in the trucking industry don’t have to be mutually exclusive.
 In an article for Harvard Business Review, David Michaels, formerly the United States Assistant Secretary of Labor for Occupational Safety and Health, asserts that “companies can be successful and safe at the same time.
 The reality is that virtually all workplace injuries are preventable, and safety management and operational excellence are intimately linked.”

-It’s a concept we’ve heard echoed throughout the transportation industry by fleets that set the standard for sound safety cultures.
+It’s a concept we’ve heard echoed throughout the transportation industry by the safest trucking companies that set the standard for sound safety cultures.
 The truth is, not every fleet has a great safety culture—but they can.
 And when they do, it can boost employee morale, improve driver retention and create a happier workplace.

-Here, Lytx VP of Safety Services Del Lisk shares 6 signs of a strong safety culture.
+Here, Lytx VP of Safety Services Del Lisk shares 6 tips on how to improve safety culture for commercial carriers and transportation companies.
 Where do you stack up?
 Find out.

 1. Leadership is committed to safety.

 One glance at the behavior of the company’s executives and it will be clear if safety is a core value at the organization.
 If it is, safety will not only be a value, it also will be a priority at all levels of the organization—leaving its mark on everything from the company’s mission statement to weekly employee meetings.